HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-library-preparation.md

 ### Metadata schema for library preparation entity

-**Standard biomaterial fields**.
+#### Standard biomaterial fields

 The new `library_preparation.json` schema will follow the schema structure indicated in the Metadata Schema Style Guide and will include the standard properties (fields) for biomaterial type schemas, including:

 ```
 "describedBy":  {